ntnu-ai-lab/ai4iot-calib-pipeline/docs/acumos.md

 ### Run the pipeline
 **1)** Run the orchestrator client

-Run a single time.
+Here, we make use of the command outputed by the `kubernetes-client-script`.
+We present two options, first if one wants to run the pipeline only a single time:
 `python orchestrator_client/orchestrator_client.py --endpoint=<node_ip>:<orchestrator_port> --basepath=./`

 Ex.: `python orchestrator_client/orchestrator_client.py --endpoint=192.168.49.2:30004 --basepath=./`

-Run with a given frequency, where <n_seconds> is the number of seconds between each call.
+However, in our particular case, we need the calibration output to be updated every hour, since all the input data is also updated with that frequency.
+For that we can implement a chronjob.
+For now and for illustraton purposes, the most simple is to run the orchestrator client with a fixed frequency.
+For that we use the command `watch`, where <n_seconds> is the number of seconds between each call:
 `watch -n <n_seconds> python orchestrator_client/orchestrator_client.py --endpoint=<node_ip>:<orchestrator_port> --basepath=./`

 Ex. for every hour: `watch -n 3600 python orchestrator_client/orchestrator_client.py --endpoint=192.168.49.2:30004 --basepath=./`